milvus-io/milvus/docs/developer_guides/how-guarantee-ts-works.md

 - Read your own write (Session): Set GuaranteeTs to the client last write, in this way, every client will see all their own data.

-Milvus provides strong consistency by default.
+Milvus provides bounded staleness consistency by default.